BLOG

 Importantly, an employment contract isn’t limited to the written contract alone.
 It can also include:

-- Contractual policies or handbook provisions
+- Policies or handbook provisions

 - Terms implied by law, such as mutual trust and confidence